carsoni4/carsoni4.github.io/381Project/projectDescription.md

 ---
 layout: paper
-title: COMS 3090 Project Description
+title: CPRE 381 Project Description
 ---

 My group was tasked with creating a 32 bit MIPS capable Pipelined, Multi-Cycle, Single Cycle CPU's in VHDL.
 This was